 The rhinoplasty downtime is generally one to two weeks.

 Bruising and swelling are a common response to any surgery.
 Bruising tends to occur near the nose and under the eyes in the case of rhinoplasty procedures.
 You may be instructed on how to apply ice to the area to alleviate bruising.
 It is important to follow all post-operative instructions carefully to avoid damaging the nasal structures as they heal.
-Sleeping on your back, with your head elevated, is generally advised during the initial rhinoplasty recovery period.
-Rhinoplasty aftercare instructions are provided to each patient.
+Sleeping on your back, with your head elevated, is generally advised during the initial recovery period.
+Aftercare instructions are provided to each patient.
 Dr. Hendricks and his staff are pleased to answer any questions you have, both before and after surgery, to ensure your comfort and safety.

 While bruising mostly subsides in the first two weeks after surgery, any bruising that remains may be concealed with makeup when the physician indicates it is safe to do so.
-Most patients feel comfortable with resuming limited social activity approximately seven to ten days after rhinoplasty surgery.
+Most patients feel comfortable with resuming limited social activity approximately seven to ten days after surgery.

 Strenuous activities should be avoided for about six weeks following the procedure.
 Any activities that may damage the nose, particularly during the first several months of the procedure, should be avoided.
 This includes ball sports and extreme sports.